 - Search Google Images with a URL.

-Look at the Timing of the Reviews
+4. Look at the Timing of the Reviews

-If you have a fairly steady five-star rating and all of sudden start receiving a spat of one-star reviews, it would be cause for concern.
-If a negative review is published in any regular interval (daily, weekly, monthly, etc.), that would also be worthy of suspicion.
+If your business has a fairly steady five-star rating and suddenly starts receiving a spat of one-star reviews, that sudden change may be cause for concern.
+If a negative review is published in any regular interval (daily, weekly, monthly, etc.), that development would also be worthy of suspicion.

-Analyze the Language of the Reviews
+5. Analyze the Language of the Reviews

 - Directly or indirectly promote a competitor;

 - Contain inflammatory rhetoric; and/or